deis/example-ruby-sinatra/README.md

 web: bundle exec ruby web.rb -p $PORT
 ~~~

-This tells OpDemand to run web application workers using the command `node server.js`.
+This tells OpDemand to run web application workers using the command `ruby web.rb -p $PORT` wrapped in a `bundle exec` (highly recommended).
 You can test this locally by running `foreman start`.

 ~~~
 $ foreman start